thanhphucse/MCU_LAB3/README.md

 SPECIFICATIONS OF PROJECT

-You are required to build an application of a traffic light in a cross road which includes some features as described below:
+Build an application of a traffic light in a cross road which includes some features as described below:

     • The application has 12 LEDs including 4 red LEDs, 4 amber LEDs, 4 green LEDs.